Comatose Russian dissident Alexei Navalny stable upon arrival in Germany | CBC News

 The hospital's chief doctor, Alexander Murakhovsky, said in a video published by Omsk news outlet NGS55 that a metabolic disorder was the most likely diagnosis and that a drop in blood sugar may have caused Navalny to lose consciousness.

-Another doctor with ties to the politician, Dr. Anastasia Vasilyeva, said that diagnosing Navalny with a "metabolic disorder" says nothing about what may have caused it — and it could have been the result of a poisoning.
+Another doctor with ties to the politician, Dr. Anastasia Vasilyeva, said that diagnosing Navalny with a metabolic disorder says nothing about what may have caused it — it could still have been the result of a poisoning.

 Western toxicology experts expressed doubts that a poisoning could have been ruled out so quickly.